Fact-checked by the Smart Insurance 101 editorial team

 If you hire even a single part-time employee, workers’ compensation insurance becomes legally required in most states.
 Check your state’s requirements through the U.S. Department of Labor’s Office of Workers’ Compensation Programs.

-For a broader look at how these policy types fit into your overall risk strategy, our guide on types of insurance and their benefits explains the full landscape.
+One honest limitation worth naming: a BOP does not automatically include professional liability or cyber coverage.
+Those must be added separately, and skipping them is a common and costly oversight for service-based businesses.
+For a broader look at how these policy types fit into your overall risk strategy, our guide on types of insurance and their benefits explains the full picture.

-Key Takeaway: A home-based business BOP typically bundles general liability, commercial property, and business interruption coverage.
-Policies from carriers like The Hartford start at roughly $500 per year for low-risk professional services businesses.
+A home-based business BOP typically bundles general liability, commercial property, and business interruption coverage.
+Policies from carriers like The Hartford start at roughly $500 per year for low-risk professional services businesses, but confirm that professional liability and cyber protection are either included or available as add-ons before you sign.

 How Much Does Home Based Business Insurance Cost?